 MEDICAL DERMATOLOGY SERVICES

 Our Dermatology providers treat patients of all ages for problems of the skin, hair and nails.
-Our dermatologists provide complete skin checks for skin cancer and pre-cancerous conditions.
+Our dermatologists provide skin cancer screenings for skin cancer and pre-cancerous conditions.
 These skin checks are recommended annually by the American Academy of Dermatology.
 We provide comprehensive evaluation and individualized treatment appropriate to each patient’s condition.
-Some of the common skin conditions treated are listed below.

 Photodynamic therapy (PDT) uses light and a light-sensitive dye to treat cancer and other diseases.
 During the procedure, a photosensitized dye or drug is injected into the problem area, which is then exposed to pulses of a narrow-wavelength beam of light.
 The dye absorbs this light and produces an active form of oxygen that aids in the destruction of the tumor.
 PDT ensures high precision by targeting only the tissue in and near the treatment area.

-To help you make the most of your dermatology appointment, here are a few tips on how to prepare for and what to expect during a routine full-body skin examination.
+To help you make the most of your dermatology appointment, here are a few tips on how to prepare for and what to expect during a routine skin cancer screening.

 BEFORE THE EXAM

 Take a look at your skin.
 Make note of any new, changing, itching or bleeding moles, growths or other lesions.
 Remove all nail polish from fingernails and toenails.
 We need to look at your nails and nail beds, since skin cancers can form there.
 Also, it is important to remove all makeup.
 Makeup can hide small skin cancers and prevent early detection.
-Since we closely examine the scalp, please remove any wigs or hairpieces.
+Since the scalp may be examined, please remove any wigs or hairpieces.

 AT THE EXAM